-Residential homesites on the Island conveyed to individual buyers are subject to extensive deed restrictions and architectural covenants designed to establish strict control of land use and insure that all residences are attractive in appearance and appropriate to their neighborhood.
+Residential homesites at Cassique are conveyed to individual buyers subject to extensive deed restrictions and architectural covenants designed to establish strict control of land use and insure that all residences are attractive in appearance and appropriate to their neighborhood.
 These restrictions and the site analysis data form a basis for the beginning of site development concepts.

 When developing a site, a concept must be followed in determining site utilization.
-The best access to the site, as shown in the site analysis, should be the beginning of auto circulation areas including driveways, parking, garages, and turn-arounds.
+The best access to the site, as shown in the site analysis, should be the beginning of automobile circulation areas including driveways, parking, garages, and turn-arounds.
 In order to address access requirements that facilitate fire safety and rescue operations, careful evaluation of existing vegetation should occur prior to determination of the proper approach to the site.
 The functional areas of the home should be related to the most suitable areas of the lot.
 Particular attention should be given to entry areas, living areas, sleeping areas, and service areas.
 Resident and visitor circulation patterns should be resolved as well.
-Often, though not in every instance, driveways entering a collector street will be required to share ingress/egress for a limited distance with the adjoining lot owner.
+Sometimes (though not in every instance) driveways entering a collector street will be required to share ingress/egress for a limited distance with the adjoining lot owner.

 Successful residential design solutions are those in which it is difficult to distinguish between elements that are a part of the building and those which are a part of the landscape design.
-Site utilization, interior spaces, exterior spaces, and landscaping concepts should be integrated with the environmental features in the creation of a successful design.
+Site utilization, interior spaces, exterior spaces, and landscaping concepts should always be integrated with the environmental features in the creation of a successful design.

-- The buildable area of every lot must be delineated to determine the portion of the lot upon which the house may be constructed.
-This area is sometimes specified by easements and setbacks recorded on the subdivision plat, on specific exhibits attached to recorded deeds or Homeowners' Association Covenants, and in the Development Agreement between the Company and the Town of Kiawah Island (the "Development Agreement").
-Any lot line change must receive prior approval from the Company and will require review by the ARB. - All lot combinations on Kiawah Island must first be approved by the Company, and then by the ARB, prior to submittal to the Register of Mesne Conveyance (RMC) office.
-When applicable, lot combinations must also comply with the Additional Building Standards For Multiple Lot Combinations in the Development Agreement, which regulates lot standards and dwelling unit size based on combined lot size.
+The buildable area of every lot must be delineated to determine the portion of the lot upon which the house may be constructed.
+This area is sometimes specified by easements and setbacks recorded either on the subdivision plat, or on specific exhibits attached to your recorded deeds and/or homeowners' Association Covenants.
+The combination of lots or the modification of lot line locations may alter the setbacks.
+Any lot line change must receive prior approval from KP and will require review by the ARB.

+All lot combinations on Cassique must first be approved by the Company, and then by the ARB, prior to submittal to the Register of Mesne Conveyance (RMC) office.
 During ARB review, setbacks will be determined and existing setbacks may potentially be altered.
 In particular, side setbacks are likely to be increased depending on the specific circumstance.
 Reduced massing in areas adjacent to side setbacks and reduced lot coverage may be required as well.